merimakopic/ChainiumScanTesting/README.md

 # ChainiumScanTesting
-Python sripts to ensure quality of ChainiumScan project developed by Own and team of students from Faculty of electrical engineering.
+Python sripts to ensure quality of ChainiumScan project developed by Own and team of students from Faculty of electrical engineering in Tuzla.

 QA team uses Selenium for automation testing and Python programming language.